 Basic workflow tools are important when implementing a digital transformation strategy, but we see a lot of organizations run into problems when they realize they need to expand their digital footprint and connect processes across multiple systems, departments, or stakeholders.

-5. How does Nintex differentiate from K2 and other BPM companies that offer enterprise solutions to process automation?
+5. How does Nintex differentiate from other BPM companies that offer enterprise solutions to process automation?

 Using a lot of those BPM tools, organizations typically run into an IT bottleneck because the technology is too complex for an end-user to build and maintain on their own.
 IT becomes the gatekeeper, which mean that employees might be waiting for their requests to be processed by IT for weeks or months.